babylonhealth/ios-playbook/Cookbook/Proposals/ManagingAssets.md

 # Managing Assets

 * Author(s): Adrian Śliwa
-* Review Manager: TBD
+* Review Manager: Danilo Aliberti

 ## Introduction

 Babylon's iOS application is a large and advanced software project.
-This project consisting of many frameworks.
+This project consists of many frameworks.
 Each of them consists of many tools or features, most of which need icons or images to be fully implemented.
 The goal of this proposal is to standardise the way of adding, changing, removing and accessing assets in our codebase.

 ## Motivation